Ravisukhwal76/Ravisukhwal76/README.md

 ## 💬 You can ask me about
 - Java and Spring Boot.
-- React.js basics and structure.
+- React.js, Angular and data structure.
 - CI/CD setup with Jenkins.

 ## 🛠️ Skills